piano-miles/SPANet/docs/TTH.md

 ```

 ### Global MET

 Notice that we now have several additional sections when compared to `ttbar`.
-We define a new input which will keep track of the missing neutrino energy.
+We define a new input that will keep track of the missing neutrino energy.
 This behaves similarly to our sequential inputs, except that there is exactly one value present for every event.
 This presents a way of adding extra event-level information that is not assigned to any particular jet or lepton.

 ```yaml
 GLOBAL: